Henry Lincoln Peckham Papers, 1883-1889: Finding Aid

 It is the responsibility of the researcher to secure written permission to publish, reprint, or reproduce material from Special Collections & Archives.
 The researcher assumes responsibility for infringement of copyright or literary or publication rights.
 Please contact the Head, Special Collections & Archives for permission to publish and for further information.

 Provenance and Acquisition

 Provenance of the navigation work book and seamanship/Portsmouth notebook unknown.
 U.S.S.
 Galena Journal purchased in January 1995.
-Remaining three notebooks and requisition book purchased in October 2014.
+Remaining three notebooks and requisition book purchased from Richard's Antiques and Art in October 2014.
 Accession Nos.
 95-02, 15-10.